To reserve places on

 Pilgrimage information and application form

-Details of the 2016 Adoremus Pilgrimage for young adults will be available late July
+Details of the 2017 Adoremus Pilgrimage for young adults can be found on the Latest News page of this website.

 THE 2016 WALSINGHAM CHILDREN'S PILGRIMAGE - Friday 26th - Sunday 28th February